-(Rev 8/20/21) We are still accepting applications for our Independent Study program for the 2021-2022 school.
+We are still accepting applications for our Independent Study program.
 You can find out more information about the program on the district website.
 Please read through our FAQ, Program Overview, and Sample Schedule webpages to determine if this program will be a good fit for your child and your family.
 If you decide that this program is appropriate for your child, then please register through our Enrollment webpage.

-Why can’t our homeschool offer distance learning like last year?
+Why can’t our home school offer distance learning?

 The California waiver that allowed the 2020-2021 distance learning program was not renewed by the legislature.
 This means that we cannot reinstate the distance learning program.
-The legal option allowed for the 2021-2022 school year is an independent study program.
+The legal option allowed is an independent study program.

 Success in SCUSD Independent Study requires a solid partnership and commitment between teacher, parent, and student.
 We believe students with the following qualities will have greater success in the program: